sharmadeepak8616/MyRepo/README.md

-# MyRepo
+# DarkSkyProject
-This is my experiment.
-Experiments are always good.
-Good is always healthy.
+This project is to perform automation testing on Darksky website